top of page

 Nicole Cooper confronts the Climate Crisis through her work.
 Active in the solar energy industry and climate organizations, she's experienced how emotions can both motivate and paralyze action.
 Her figurative oil paintings use vibrant colors, energetic brushwork, and the human form to explore humanity as an interwoven, evolving force.
 Through her work she investigates the complex feelings surrounding climate change to create pathways toward connection, understanding, and action.

-Cooper's most recent solo exhibitions include "Living Resonance" at Angad Arts Hotel (St. Louis, MO), "Pivotal" at Fontbonne University Fine Art Gallery (St. Louis, MO), and "Nicole Cooper: Interwoven" at the Schmidt Art Center (Belleville, IL).
-She has exhibited in several group exhibitions in notable New York venues like Field Projects, Hudson Guild Gallery, and Brooklyn Waterfront Artists Coalition and St. Louis, MO venues like Duane Reed Gallery, COCA Millstone Gallery, Art St. Louis, Foundry Art Center, and has participated in the Open Studios STL organized by the Contemporary Art Museum.
+Recent solo exhibitions include “The Mothers in Me Will Meet You There” at Centerpoint Gallery (NYC), "Pivotal” at Fontbonne University Gallery (MO), and "Interwoven" at the Schmidt Art Center (IL).
+She’s shown in group exhibitions in NY venues Field Projects, Hudson Guild Gallery, and Brooklyn Waterfront Artists Coalition, and Missouri venues Duane Reed Gallery, COCA Millstone Gallery, and Art St. Louis.

 NicoleCooper_Studio_Jan2024_V1_web1920.jpg